Approval for use in Australia

 Find out what to do after you are vaccinated for COVID-19, including how to get your vaccination certificate, what you need to do to stay safe, and what to do if you have side effects.

-Our patient resources include fact sheets about the Moderna vaccine and what to expect after your shot.
+Our patient resources include fact sheets about Pfizer and what to expect after your shot.